pytorch/rfcs/RFC-0007-forward-AD.md

 The semantic that we are looking for here is described in the Appendix of this document and is based on the bidirectional lens idea.

 The practical implication of this semantic in this implementation are the following:
-- backward and forward "differentiable" views are two different things: `detach` is backward non-differentiable and forward differentiable while operations like `fwAD.make_dual` is backward differentiable and forward non-differentiable.
+- backward and forward "differentiable" views are two different things: `detach` is backward non-differentiable and forward differentiable while operations, like `fwAD.make_dual`, are backward differentiable and forward non-differentiable.
-- we need to track differentiable views both for backward and forward AD as in general, their base could be different.
+- we need to track differentiable views both for backward and forward AD independently as, in general, their base could be different.
 - for operations that only involve dual Tensors, the semantic from the appendix is easily achieved by ensuring that:
   - view operation forward AD formula generate a dual that is a view of the input's dual
   - inplace operation forward AD formula modify the input's dual inplace